ME-DataStudio/Vocabularies-and-Ontologies/SPARQL course/readme.md

 With rq1 in this folder we can see which Concept Schemes are within the RDW Thesaurus and the label it has.

+## Create the ontology from Thesaurus ##

+With rq2 we convert the thesaurus into a basic ontology bij changing the concepts into classes.